Outcasts (TV series): Plot

-The story focuses on the President of Carpathia, Richard Tate, and core members of the Protection and Security (PAS) team, as well as Expeditionaries (XPs), whose role is to explore the planet on foot and retrieve resources and medicines.
-With the arrival of CT-9, perhaps the last transporter that will reach Carpathia from Earth, the storylines revolve around the ongoing lives of the existing settlers, the induction of new evacuees into the Forthaven community and the effect of others living outside the walls of Forthaven.
+The story focuses on the President of Carpathia, Richard Tate and the Protection and Security (PAS) team, as well as Expeditionaries (XPs), whose role is to explore the planet on foot and retrieve resources and medicines.
+With the arrival of CT-9, perhaps the last transporter that will reach Carpathia from Earth, the story follows the lives of the settlers, the induction of new evacuees into the Forthaven community and the effect of others living outside the walls of Forthaven.

 Science fiction elements

 While much of the series deals with human relationships in a hostile environment, there are a number of sci-fi elements – such as being set in the future, on a planet in a faraway solar system, after some sort of global catastrophe.

 The Advanced Cultivars (ACs) are a group of genetically enhanced humans designed to survive in harsh conditions.
 Early in the colonisation, they were wrongly accused of being the carriers/source of a plague which killed many of the new colony's children, including those of President Tate.
 Some of the ACs have specific problems due to their conditioning.
 They are supposedly sterile.

 Though the planet has only simple native animals and birds, over the course of the series the colony discovers evidence of both an extinct native hominid species and a mysterious alien intelligence capable of manifesting physical entities based on the colonists.

 The Deep Brain Visualization (DBV) machine translates brain activity into visual images on a screen showing what the person remembers.
 The person sits in a reclining chair with their head between two blocks containing sensors to non-invasively collect the data.